FuseAnyPart: Diffusion-Driven Facial Parts Swapping via Multiple Reference Images: Introduction

 To tackle these challenges, an innovative diffusion-driven approach dubbed FuseAnyPart is proposed to facilitate the seamless "fuse-any-part" customization of faces.
 In FuseAnyPart, a facial image is initially detected by an open-set detector to derive its various facial part masks.
 Then an image encoder extracts the facial part features based on the facial image and the aforementioned masks.
 Subsequently, these facial part features are assembled according to the masks within the Mask-based Fusion Module included in FuseAnyPart to generate a complete face in latent space.
 After this step, the cohesive feature is forwarded to the Addition-based Injection Module proposed by FuseAnyPart for fusion within the UNet of the diffusion model.
 The Addition-based Injection Module adds a minimal amount of parameters yet is highly effective in preserving the positional information and fine details of the image features, which demonstrates obvious superiority compared to the conventional cross-attention mechanism.
 During the training stage, FuseAnyPart is trained by \textbf{reconstructing} a facial image conditioned on different facial parts, inspired by~\cite{liu2023fine,zhao2023diffswap}.
 In the inference stage, facial parts from images of various people can be fed into FuseAnyPart to create a novel character.

 Overall, the contributions can be summarized as follows: (1) To the best of our knowledge, FuseAnyPart is the first diffusion-based work specifically designed for facial parts swapping, which is capable of simultaneous, multi-source and fine-grained facial parts swapping.
-(2) The proposed Facial Feature Decomposition and Aggregation module in FuseAnyPart allows dynamically aggregating specific parts from different faces in latent space.
-Then, the Addition-based Injection module of FuseAnyPart injects this conditional information into UNet, which is more effective and efficient than the conventional cross-attention-based adapter methods.
+(2) The proposed Masked-based Fusion Module in FuseAnyPart allows dynamically aggregating specific parts from different faces in latent space.
+Then, the Addition-based Injection Module of FuseAnyPart injects this conditional information into UNet, which is more effective and efficient than the conventional cross-attention-based adapter methods.
 (3) Extensive experiments validate the superiority of FuseAnyPart.
 Ablation studies confirm the soundness of our design choices and the robustness of our proposed approach.